GSA-TTS/identity-handbook/_articles/infrastructure-auto-tf-runbook.md

 }
 ```

-A personal environment that you would deploy using `tf-deploy app tspencer apply` would
+An application environment requiring customization you would deploy using `tf-deploy app tspencer apply` would
 look like this:
 ```
 # deploy the tspencer environment to the sandbox account on the stages/tspencer branch!